F1 testing halted by ‘RIDICULOUS’ red flag in freak incident

 READ MORE: Aston Martin make official Lance Stroll replacement decision as health update issued

-The final morning session of the week was red-flagged when the window pane from the start box shattered, leaving a pile of broken glass below, scattered all over the track.
+The final morning session of the week was red-flagged when the window pane from the start box shattered, leaving a pile of broken glass below, scattered all over the floor.

 Discussing the freak accident on Sky F1, David Croft said: "This is not something that should happen.